cozy/cozy-stack/docs/sharing-design.md

 situation, where the replication algorithm can't synchronize the file.
 For the moment, we prefer to advance with this limitation, but we will have to take care of it later.

+### Notes

+A note is a file, and it can contain some images.
+By contain, we mean that the image has a referenced_by on the note, but also the prosemirror tree has an image node with the ID of the file.
+So, for sharing a note, we need two rules: one rule for the note based on its ID, and the second rule for the files with a referenced_by to the note.
+With that, the note and its images are replicated to the other Cozy instances.
+While the sharing is active, all the members of the sharing will go on the sharer's instance to edit the note (for the real-time collaboration).
+But, if the sharing is stopped, we want the note to be still viewable by all the members on their Cozy.
+The images can be found via the referenced_by, but as their IDs have been XORed by the sharing replication, we can't use them to know which image to use for a prosemirror image node.
+So, we have added the original ID of the file in the `cozyMetadata`, and it can be used to solve our issue on the images of a no-longer shared note.

 ## Schema